NFL DFS picks, lineup advice for Sunday from daily Fantasy football optimizer

-Developing a successful NFL DFS strategy can take many forms, but one of the most common approaches is focusing on games with the highest projected point totals when identifying top NFL DFS picks and building NFL DFS stacks.
-The highest over/under in the Week 8 NFL odds for the Sunday main slate is 51 in the Cowboys vs. Broncos matchup.
-Other potential high-scoring matchups include Bills vs. Panthers (47.5), Titans vs. Colts (48), and Buccaneers vs. Saints (46.5).
-Thus, you can expect stars like Dak Prescott, Bo Nix, CeeDee Lamb, Josh Allen, Jonathan Taylor and Alvin Kamara to be among the core players in many NFL DFS lineups.
+Eleven more NFL games are set for Sunday afternoon either in the 1 p.m.
+ET or 4:05/4:25 p.m.
+ET window, and those matchups comprise the main slate for NFL DFS sites like FanDuel and DraftKings.
+The final kickoff on the slate, Chiefs vs. Bills, also has the highest over/under of the day at 52.5 points.
+Big names like Josh Allen, Patrick Mahomes, James Cook and Travis Kelce will certainly be a factor in NFL DFS lineups.

-Players of that caliber, however, will set back your NFL DFS salary cap, forcing you to search for more potential NFL DFS sleepers and NFL DFS values.
-Should players like Daniel Jones or Baker Mayfield find their way into your quarterback slot for Sunday's main slate?
-Will underperforming players like Saquon Barkley and Tua Tagovailoa finally live up to their price tags on NFL DFS sites?
+How should they factor into your NFL DFS picks this week, and who are the sleepers in the NFL DFS player pool that can help differentiate your lineups?
 Before making any NFL DFS picks for Sunday or locking in NFL DFS lineups on sites like DraftKings and FanDuel, be sure to check out SportsLine's advanced NFL DFS lineup optimizer.

 New users can also target the latest Underdog promo code, where they can pick at Underdog and get $100 in site credits after making a $5 wager: